carstoid/A4578/content/pages/exercises/01_mapping-data.md

 Using the “Add Data” button and dialogue box, add World_Countries_(Generalized).shp, World_Roads.shp, World_Railroads.shp, and World_Urban_Areas.shp from the “00_DATA\ vector” folder, and NightLights_2016_3km_gray_geo.tif from the “00_DATA\raster” folder.

+Turn on railroads layer.
+Right-click “World_Railroads” and choose “Properties...”
+Click on the Symbology tab and use the symbol swatch to choose color and line weights.
+Repeat the steps for “World_Roads” layer.
+HINT: You might want to represent roads, railroads, and urban areas as componests of a single system, and hence, assign similar color values to all three layers.

 <div class='question'><strong>1.3</strong> How many features are included in the World\_Urban\_Areas feature class?**</div>

 ### Layer Order